spatialwalk/AvatarKit-Web-Demo/README.md

 4. Click "Load Character" to load the character
 5. Click "Play Data" to load and play pre-recorded audio and animation files
 6. Observe the character's animation synchronized with audio
-7. Adjust volume using the volume slider (0-100%)
+7. Adjust volume using the volume slider (0-100%) - located on the right side above the transform button
+8. Use the play/pause button (bottom left) to control playback when the character is playing or paused

 ## 📦 Example List